 Every property insurance company treats vacant home insurance differently.
-Typically, it only covers the physical structure of your home against common perils like fire, wind, freezing, theft and vandalism.
-It also covers your liabilities as a homeowner.
+Generally, vacant property insurance under the DP-1 policy form covers the physical structure of your home against perils such as:

 Who needs vacant home insurance?

-- Recently bought a new home and are moving in several months
+- Recently bought a house and are not planning to move in within 30 days

-For homeowners who fully own their property, vacant home insurance is optional.
-But if you have a mortgage on your vacant home, your lender may require you to purchase vacant home insurance.
-Ask your mortgage lender about their insurance requirements to make sure you have the correct coverage.
+For homeowners who own their property outright, vacant home insurance is optional, just like standard home insurance, although financial professionals still recommend a policy.
+But if you have a mortgage on your vacant home, your lender will likely require you to purchase vacant home insurance.

 How to buy vacant home insurance

-Buying vacant home insurance is similar to buying regular home insurance.
+Buying vacant home insurance is similar to buying standard homeowners insurance.
 You might be able to purchase a standalone policy or endorsement through your existing homeowners insurance company.
 Here are the steps you should take to buy empty house insurance:

 The first step in buying vacant home insurance is to find the right carrier for you.
 Check to see if your home insurance provider offers an endorsement or standalone policy.
 If so, you might qualify for a policy bundling discount.
 If you want to buy a separate policy, shop around for providers that offer vacant home coverage in your state.
 Pay special attention to the coverage options, add-ons and discounts.

 The next step is to get quotes from the companies you researched.
-For the most accurate rate estimate, call an agent and explain your situation.
+For the most accurate quote, call an agent and explain your situation.
 They can recommend an appropriate amount of coverage, help you choose your policy limits and see if you qualify for any discounts.
-Get quotes from a few different companies if possible so you can compare them and see which company is offering the lowest price.
+Get quotes from a few different companies if possible so you can compare them and see which company is offering the best coverage for your needs.

-Differences between vacant home and unoccupied home insurance
+Is there a difference between vacant home and unoccupied home insurance?